Instructions to Authors

 Key learning point(s) need to be summarized in this section.
 General statements and implied conclusions are not encouraged.

 As an appendix to the text, one or more statements should specify

 1. Contributions that need acknowledging but do not justify authorship, such as general support by a departmental chair;

 3. Acknowledgments of financial and material support, which should specify the nature of the support.
 This should be the added to the title page.

 References should be numbered consecutively in the order in which they are first mentioned in the text (not in alphabetic order).
-Identify references numerals in superscript.
+Identify references numerals in superscript and in red color.
 References cited only in tables or figure legends should be numbered in accordance with the sequence established by particular table or figure.
 Do not give reference number after a subheading.
 Use the style of the examples below, which are based on the formats used by the NLM in Index Medicus.
 The titles of journals the style used in Index Medicus.
 Use complete name of the journal for non-indexed journals.
 Avoid using abstracts as references.
 Information from manuscripts should be cited in the text as "unpublished observations" with written permission from the source.
 Avoid citing a "personal communication" unless available from a public source, in which case the name of the person and date of communication should be cited in parentheses in the text.
 If the number of authors is more than six, list the first six then followed by et al.

 Kulkarni SB, Chitre RG, Satoskar RS.
 Serum proteins in tuberculosis.
 J Postgrad Med 1960; 6:113-120.

 Shen HM, Zhang QF.
 Risk assessment of nickel carcinogenicity and occupational lung cancer.
 Environ Health Perspect 1994; 102 Suppl 1:275

 Payne DK, Sullivan MD, Massie MJ.
 Women's psychological reactions to breast cancer.
 Semin Oncol 1996; 23(1, Suppl 2):89-97.